 - Sublingual immunotherapy (SLIT): The allergens are given in the form of drops or tablets, and are kept under your tongue (sublingual) for one or two minutes before they are swallowed.

 People who have subcutaneous immunotherapy (injections) have to go to the doctor regularly.
 The allergen is given every week or two at first.
-Later on it's used less often, usually once a month.
-The drops or tablets for sublingual immunotherapy are typically taken once a day.
+Later on it's given less often, usually once a month.
+The drops or tablets for sublingual immunotherapy are typically taken once a day at home by yourself.

 Can allergen-specific immunotherapy help?

 Both kinds of allergen-specific immunotherapy (SCIT and SLIT) are effective treatments.
-Many studies have shown that they can relieve the symptoms of allergic rhinitis and reduce the need for medication.
-Sometimes there is already a noticeable improvement in symptoms within the first year.
+Many studies have shown that they can relieve the allergy symptoms and reduce the need for medication.
+These treatments can already lead to an improvement in sneezing, a stuffy nose, and itchy and watery eyes in the first year.
 But it typically takes at least two to three years before the treatment reaches its full effect.

-Research has shown that immunotherapy is effective in the treatment of hay fever and year-round (perennial) allergic rhinitis.
+Immunotherapy works for hay fever and for year-round allergic rhinitis (allergy symptoms in the upper airways, including sneezing and a stuffy or runny nose).
 In other words, it is suitable for people who are allergic to tree, weed and grass pollen, as well as for people who are allergic to dust mites.
-There isn’t as much good research on how well it works in people who are allergic to animals.
-Some studies suggest that it could also be effective in people who are allergic to cats, though.
+There isn’t as much good research on how well it works in people who are allergic to mold or animals.
+But some studies suggest that it could also be effective in people who are allergic to cats.

 What are the side effects?

-Mild and temporary side effects are very common in allergen-specific immunotherapy.
+About half of the people who have this treatment experience mild side effects.
 This is to be expected when a person is given a substance that they are usually allergic to.
-The likelihood of side effects depends on things like
+The side effects include the following:

-The biggest concern is that allergen-specific immunotherapy will cause an extreme allergic response called an anaphylactic reaction (sometimes referred to as "anaphylactic shock").
-Among other things, this can lead to severe itching, nausea, breathing difficulties, circulation problems, and may even result in anaphylactic shock.
-In severe cases an anaphylactic reaction is life-threatening, More severe reactions require immediate medical attention.
+In very rare cases, immunotherapy can cause an extreme allergic reaction known as an anaphylactic reaction.
+This can lead to problems like severe itching, nausea, breathing difficulties, circulation problems, and may even result in anaphylactic shock.
+These symptoms require immediate medical attention.
 An adrenaline (epinephrine) injection is usually given in order to quickly limit the dangerous overreaction occurring in the body.

 Anaphylactic reactions are very rare in people who are otherwise healthy.
-There are only rough estimates of the risk.
-In studies, fewer than 1 out of 1,000 people who were given injections had a reaction that needed to be treated with adrenaline.
+In studies, fewer than 1 out of 1,000 people who were given immunotherapy injections had a reaction that needed to be treated with adrenaline.
 Because of this small risk, though, precautionary measures are taken: Every time you're given an allergen extract, you must stay in the doctor’s office for at least 30 minutes afterwards.
 Your doctor should also describe the symptoms of an anaphylactic reaction to you, and make sure your family is informed too.
 If you then start showing signs later on, you can seek medical help immediately.

-Which is more effective: Injections, drops or tablets?
+Which is most effective: Injections, drops or tablets?

 Agency for Healthcare Research and Quality (AHRQ).
 Treatments for seasonal allergic rhinitis.
-Comparative Effectiveness Review No. 120.
 July 2013.
+(AHRQ Comparative Effectiveness Reviews; Volume 10).

 Calderon MA, Alves B, Jacobson M, Hurwitz B, Sheikh A, Durham S. Allergen injection immunotherapy for seasonal allergic rhinitis.
 Cochrane Database Syst Rev 2007; (1): CD001936.